mayankrathod-mrr/Backend-Media-Platform-Simulation/README.md

 bcrypt: For hashing user passwords.

 Setup and Installation
-Clone the repository: git clone <your-repo-url>
+Clone the repository: git clone <https://github.com/mayankrathod-mrr/Backend-Media-Platform-Simulation>

 Navigate to the project directory: cd TASK-1